Rules Reorganization Effective January 1, 2014

 Certified Specialists celebrating these milestones as of 2013.

-Future applicants: Although the next Certified Legal Specialist examination isn't until October 27, 2015, you can begin your preparation toward the other requirements by:
+Although the next Certified Legal Specialist examination isn't until October 27, 2015, you can begin your preparation toward the other requirements by reviewing the rules and standards to learn the requirements and the post-examination application to see how you will need to document compliance with the requirements and which documents you will need.

 Applicants can find locations in Northern California and Southern California.
-The examination date and logistics will be posted in January 2015.
+The examination date and logistics will be posted in Spring 2015 and information about preparation courses that is passed on to the Department will be shared on the individual legal specialty pages as the information is received.

 Already a certified specialist?